1. Home

 1. Don't take on more than you can handle.

-If you're a little out of shape, or if you'll be taking children with you, start out with geocaching sites that have a low difficulty rating on Geocaching.com.
+If you're a little out of shape, or if you're planning to take young ones with you, start out with geocaching sites that have a low difficulty rating on Geocaching.com.

-If you get into the hunt and find it's even the tiniest bit beyond your capabilities ... stop!
-It's not worth risking injury.
-There are easier geocaching sites out there.
+If you begin your hunt and find it's even the tiniest bit beyond your capabilities ...
+STOP!
+It's not worth risking an injury.
+There are plenty of easy geocaching locations out there.
 Go for one of those!

 2. Always mark your starting location on your GPS.

-If you do happen to get lost, how will you get back to civilization?
-Get into the habit of marking your starting location as a waypoint, always.
-(Even if you think you know where you're going and how to get back.)
+If you do get lost, how will you find your way back to civilization?
+Get into the habit of always marking your starting location as a waypoint.
 That way, you'll have a starting point to track back to.

 3. Take some basic safety items with you, just in case.